 - Jal Mahal was built during the famines when the lake had completely dried up.
 Hence, the foundations were built in the normal manner.

 - It was a stone palace with walls so strong that it did not allow any water to seep through.
 It had some limestone mortar reinforcing the walls.

 - It was indeed, a place to entertain and stop-over when the royal family was duck-hunting.
 It was also, a place to spot migratory birds.
-What was inside was revealed to me through this website.
+What was inside was revealed to me through rare websites that I hit through google.
 From what I could read about, I was specifically intrigued by the beautiful gardens – Chameli Bagh and the Badal Mahal.
 I sure would have loved to even see those interior designs and motifs that were described here.